Fledex (fledex v0.7.0)

 Add an effect to an animation

-A job is a cron job that will trigger in regular intervals (depending on the pattern specified).
+A job is a cron job that will trigger in regular intervals (depending on the schedule specified).
 You can run any function and the most likely event you will trigger is to publish an event to the triggers (see the weather example livebook)

 The static macro is equal to the animation macro, but it will not receive any triggers.